MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/client-driven-paging.md

 WHERE id > 2
 LIMIT 2;
 ```
-If the database has an ordered index on the `id` column, the this query will scale well and perform significantly better on larger datasets and pages than if it wa using `OFFSET`.
+If the database has an ordered index on the `id` column, then this query will scale well and perform significantly better on larger datasets and pages than if it was using `OFFSET`.

 This approach also makes the pages more resilient to concurrent changes in the data source.
-But we lose some features like being able to easily compute the total number pages or to jump to a random page.
-We are limited to visit the pages sequentially.
+But we lose some features like being able to easily compute the total number of pages or to jump to a random page.
+We are limited to visiting the pages sequentially.

 This approach requires the client to keep track of the last fetched record.
 It also needs to know which field(s) to use as the "cursor".
 A more robust approach would be to let the server handle these implementation details and provide a link in the response that the client can use to fetch the next page.
 To learn more about how you can implement this in OData, visit the [server-driven paging documentation](/odata/webapi-8/fundamentals/server-driven-paging).